-Salvador Dalí’s Lobster Telephone, 1938 is a major new addition to the Scottish National Gallery of Modern Art’s world-class collection of Surrealist art.
-The acquisition has been made possible thanks to very generous assistance from the Henry and Sula Walton Fund and the Art Fund.
+In 2018, Salvador Dalí’s Lobster Telephone, 1938 became a major addition to the Scottish National Gallery of Modern Art’s world-class collection of Surrealist art.
+The acquisition was been made possible thanks to very generous assistance from the Henry and Sula Walton Fund and the Art Fund.

 Lobster Telephone was made for the British poet and patron of the arts, Edward James (1907-1984), who was Dalí’s main patron from 1936 to 1939.
 Eleven of the plaster lobster receivers were made to fit telephones at James’s homes in London and Sussex; seven of them were painted white and four were painted red.
 James was born in 1907 at his family’s summer house, Greywalls, in Gullane, near North Berwick.
 His family was immensely wealthy, owning a vast estate at West Dean, near Chichester in West Sussex.
 Edward came into his inheritance in his twenties and used much of it to support the arts: he is best known as the patron of Salvador Dalí and René Magritte.